Senior Emergency Housing Guide: Immediate Options for Families in Crisis

 Adults over 50 now represent the fastest-growing segment of the homeless population in America.
 Current statistics show 1 in 5 homeless individuals are over 55 years old, with projections indicating these numbers will reach 225,000 by 2026.
 The housing crisis affects millions more seniors who remain housed but financially vulnerable.
 Approximately 2.35 million older adults…

+If you are scrambling to find a safe place for an aging parent right now, you are not facing this alone, and the trend behind it is bigger than most people realize.
 Adults over 50 are the fastest-growing segment of the homeless population in America.
-One in five homeless people are over 55, and that number is projected to reach 225,000 by 2026.
+Today, one in five people experiencing homelessness are over 55, and that figure is projected to reach 225,000 by 2026.

 Millions more seniors remain housed but financially precarious.
 About 2.35 million older adults spend more than half their income on rent.
 One in 15 retired seniors worry they could lose their home, making emergency housing assistance urgent.